 Improving the health and wellbeing of children

-UWA’s Paediatrics department researches areas including developmental neuroscience, paediatric infectious diseases, genetic epidemiology, vaccine immunology and adolescent health.
-Located at the Perth Children’s Hospital in Nedlands, the department’s researchers provide clinical services at Telethon Kids Institute and King Edward Memorial Hospital for Women.
+UWA’s Paediatrics Division researches areas including developmental neuroscience, paediatric infectious diseases, genetic epidemiology, vaccine immunology and adolescent health.
+Located at the Perth Children’s Hospital in Nedlands, the division's researchers provide clinical services at Telethon Kids Institute and King Edward Memorial Hospital for Women.
 This offers our students real-life exposure to patients, research facilities and collaborative opportunities.
 We take pride in teaching paediatrics to medical students and assisting with postgraduate training for paediatrics and related scientific fields.

 Child and Adolescent Development and HealthMental health

 This research focuses on early influences on child and adolescent health which significantly impact health and development throughout life.Read more

 Microbiome and metabolome of pregnancy and early lifeTranslating discovery to health, Immunity

 This research area uses microbiome techniques to identify microbial risk profiles as a predictive strategy.
 Some evidence suggests vaginal delivery is responsible for seeding the neonate with bacteria that colonise the infant’s gut and allow normal development of the gut microbiome, metabolome and immune system.Read more

 Multi-Centre, Multi-Disciplinary Study Using a Systems Biology Approach to Investigate Immunomodulation in Children with Acute Wheeze

 Through this project we are developing simple markers of respiratory and immune system gene-expression signatures to predict clinical course and response to treatment in children with acute severe wheezing.

 Research in the department is conducted in collaboration with: